-September 9: the National Assembly’s Local Council and Property Development Committee approves for debate Interior Minister Sándor Pintér’s proposed law stipulating that municipal councils can define specific public areas in which habitation is prohibited (source in Hungarian).
+September 9: the National Assembly’s Local Council and Property Development Committee approved for debate Interior Minister Sándor Pintér’s proposed law stipulating that municipal councils can define specific public areas in which habitation is prohibited (source in Hungarian).

-July 15: the municipal council of the 17th district of Budapest outlaws habitation of public areas within the district, thus making it the first local council in Hungary to do so pursuant to the Fidesz-KDNP amendment to the Fundamental Law on March 11, 2013 (source in Hungarian).
+July 15: the municipal council of the 17th district of Budapest outlawed habitation of public areas within the district, thus making it the first local council in Hungary to do so pursuant to the Fidesz-KDNP amendment to the Fundamental Law on March 11, 2013 (source in Hungarian).

-September 30: Fidesz-KDNP National Assembly representatives adopt a law pursuant to the March 11, 2013 constitutional amendment making it possible for municipal councils to outlaw living in public spaces and punish violation of this law as a Petty Offense under the Criminal Code.
+September 30: Fidesz-KDNP National Assembly representatives adopted a law pursuant to the March 11, 2013, constitutional amendment making it possible for municipal councils to outlaw living in public spaces and punish violation of this law as a Petty Offense under the Criminal Code.
 The law also makes it possible for municipal councils to prohibit the building of structures of any type without permission from the owner of the property on which it is built (source in Hungarian).